YLokma/Password-Manager/README.md

 - **Find Current Account**: Automatically locate the account associated with the current application or website.
 - **Run on System Startup**: Optionally enable the program to run automatically when the system starts.
 - **Show on Launch**: Optionally display the Password Manager GUI immediately after launching the program.

+## Warning
+**Use with extreme caution**: This app makes your passwords very vulnerable if someone else accesses your computer, **it is not secure at all**.
+Use it **only if** you are willing to take the risk.
+You are a very easy target if anyone knows that you save your passwords in a CSV file.

 ## How It Works